-Finally, Table 1 takes a brief look at public spending priorities in the South Asian countries.
-Most countries spend an abysmally low percentage of around 1 percent on health, barring the Maldives, where the government spends 5.5 percent on public health.
-The education scenario is equally appalling as barring the Maldives again - the countries, despite their poor literacy records, spend just 2 to 3 percent of their GDP on providing education for their population.
+Finally, Table 1 takes a brief glimpse at public spending priorities in the South Asian countries.
+Most countries spend an abysmally low percentage of around 1 percent on health, barring Maldives, where the government spends 5.5 percent on public health.
+The education scenario is equally appalling, where barring Maldives again, the countries - despite their poor literacy records, spend just 2-3 percent of their GDP on providing education for their population.
 Interestingly, these countries spend about the same percent of their GDP on military expenditure.

-Table 2 (see p.
-85) takes the indicators one step further, analysing how countries perform on gender equality parameters.
-The Gender-Related Development Index, which adjusts the human development indicators of life expectancy, literacy and enrollment and income for inequalities across men and women, shows that South Asia has mediocre performance.
-Even Sri Lanka, which leads the region at 0.749, is still much behind the developed countries of the world.
+Table 2 takes the indicators one step further, analyzing how countries perform on gender parameters.
+The Gender-Related Development Index, which adjusts the human development indicators of life expectancy, literacy and enrollment and income for inequalities across men and women, shows that South Asia has mediocre performance and even Sri Lanka, which is leads in the region at 0.749, is still much behind the developed countries of the world.

-As Millennium Development Goal (MDG) number five emphasises improving maternal health, the total fertility rate, the number of births attended by skilled personnel and the maternal mortality rate are examined.
-Although the total fertility rate has declined in all countries in the past decade, it still remains high at an average of three to four births per woman.
-Sri Lanka has reached fertility replacement rate with two births per woman on average.
-The relatively high fertility becomes problematic when the percentage of births attended by skilled or accredited health personnel (doctor, nurse or midwife) is examined - in

-Bangladesh and Nepal, only 13 and 15 percent, respectively, of all births are attended by skilled personnel.
+As the Millennium Development Goal number 5 emphasises improving maternal health, the total fertility rate, births attended by skilled personnel and maternal mortality rate are examined.
+Although the total fertility rate has declined in all countries in the past decade, they still remain high, at an average of 3 or 4 births per woman.
+Sri Lanka has reached fertility replacement rate, at 2 births per woman on average.
+The relatively high fertility becomes problematic when the percentage of births attended by skilled or accredited health personnel (doctor, nurse or midwife) is examined - in Bangladesh and Nepal, only 13 and 15 percent of all births are attended by skilled personnel.
 The rest of the countries, except for Sri Lanka, are not much better off, well below the world average of 61.5 percent.
 Maternal mortality is also very high - Nepal, India and Pakistan are at the bottom of the chart, and even Sri Lanka falls below the world average.
-These figures indicate the extremely poor condition of reproductive health in South Asia.
+These indicate the extremely poor condition of reproductive health in South Asia.

-Comparison of some indicators in terms of men-women difference shows that there is not much difference in the life expectancy of men and women at birth, and in most cases, women have a slightly higher life expectancy than men.
-Adult literacy rates reveal a much larger disparity, where for every ten men who are literate, only five or six women are literate in Pakistan, India, Nepal and Bangladesh.
-The island countries, Sri Lanka and the Maldives, have achieved gender parity in adult literacy rates as well as in enrollment in primary schools.
-With regard to the latter indicator, the rest of the South Asian countries are not far behind, although Pakistan has some catching up to do.
-Estimated income is based on female and male non-agricultural wages and other parameters, and where developed countries themselves perform moderately with ratios of .6 and .7, women earn less than half of male earnings in South Asia and lower than one-third of male earnings in Pakistan.
-The female economic activity rate is increasing rapidly in the region, but still remains below 50 percent in all countries except Bangladesh.
+Comparison of some indicators in terms of the men-women difference shows that there is not much difference in the life expectancy of men and women at birth, and in most cases, women have a slightly higher life expectancy than men.
+Adult literacy rate reveal a much larger disparity, where for every 10 men who are literate, only 5 or 6 women are literate in Pakistan, India, Nepal and Bangladesh.
+The island countries, Sri Lanka and Maldives, have achieved gender parity in adult literacy rates as well as in enrollment in primary schools.
+In the latter indicator, the rest of the South Asian countries are not far behind, although Pakistan has some catching up to do.
+Estimated income is based on female and male non-agricultural wages and other parameters and where developed countries themselves perform moderately with ratios of .6 and .7 women earn less than half of male earnings in South Asia, and lower than one-third of male earnings in Pakistan.
+Female economic activity rate is increasing rapidly in the region, but still remains below 50 percent in all countries except for Bangladesh.
 Finally, looking at the seats held by women in the parliament (lower or upper house), we again find that in no country in the world are women on par with men.
 Compared to the best performing country, Sweden, where 45 percent of all seats are held by women, in South Asia approximately 10 percent of the seats are held by women.
 Pakistan is the noteworthy exception, with 20 percent of its parliamentary seats being held by women.